 Pursue a Career in Pharmaceutical Leadership

-An Executive Master of Health Administration program brings together mid-career professionals from across the health care industry to accelerate their executive futures.
+An executive MHA program brings together mid-career professionals from across the health care industry to accelerate their executive futures.
 The Executive MHA online program at the USC Price School of Public Policy provides the resources to advance careers.

 Among its robust offerings are theoretical and practical lessons; challenging coursework; the opportunity to gain real-world experiences; a collaborative learning environment; and a network of sophisticated, professional colleagues who provide support at every turn.